puneet4191/Music_Store_Analysis_Using_SQL/README.md

 # Music_Store_Analysis_Using_SQL
 SQL project to analyze online music store data.
-The project includes problem statments for easy to advance queries.
+The project includes problem statements for easy to advanced queries.

 # Database and Tools
 * MySql Work Bench